 - The development and testing of new curricula, teaching methods and educational approaches using technologies and guidance tools;

-- The Electronic Platform for Adult Learning in Europe (EPALE) will provide you with an online and interactive space to exchange, showcase, and promote best practices in adult education.
+- The Electronic Platform for Adult Learning in Europe (EPALE) provides you with an online and interactive space to develop, exchange, showcase, and promote best practices in adult education.